If you enjoy hillwalking, head to the district of Louny, only one hour from Prague, and climb Raná, then Oblík!

 Here is our recommended itinerary :

-If you are happy making use of our free material, please consider acknowledging the time spent, by purchasing our book Dog Walks Prague.
+You are welcome to leave your feedback for other hikers in the reply zone.
+If you are happy making use of our free material regularly, please consider acknowledging the time spent by purchasing our book Dog Walks Prague.
 An entirely non-profit making endeavor, 100% of profits are donated wholeheartedly to local Prague sanctuaries for dogs in need.
 And what will you get in return, you may ask ?
-Apart from eternal salvation, you will possess access to 39 amazing trails to try out, in and around Prague, with or without a dog !
+39 amazing trails to try out, in and around Prague, with or without a dog !
 The key to instant happiness ! 😃

 SHAKESPEARE A SYNOVÉ (an exquisite bookshop trading in both new and second-hand books in English and French, with passion, and years of experience).
 Located in Malá Strana : U Lužického seminare 10, 118 00 Malá Strana open 11am – 7 pm daily.